stevensu1977/Learning-LLM-From-Zero/README.md

 # Learning-LLM-From-Zero
-This repository is all about my LLM journey: how to use, fine-tune, and build inference services with LLM.
+This repository is all about my LLM journey: how to use, fine-tuning, and build inference services with LLM.

 It's challenging but interesting .